 This post originally appeared in 2018 but I wanted to recirculate it as I’ve been doing more face massages – it’s such a nice, easy (free!) thing that you can do for yourself.

 I thought it would be nice to end the week with something fun and relaxing.
 A little trick that you can add to your arsenal to help you feel a little bit less stressed!

 It’s a newer thing for me, but whenever I feel stressed (or puffy), I have been doing a little facial pressure points massage.
 It’s amazing.
-As background, I have gotten really into facial massage over the past few weeks, especially after visiting Asia – every massage I had always ended with a facial pressure points massage and it was DIVINE.
-I’m going to tell you all about my magical Clarisonic massager at some point but today’s post is a little different as you can use your fingertips… or a jade roller if you’d like.
+As background, I have gotten really into facial massage over the past couple years… it started with my trip to Asia two years ago – every massage I had always ended with a facial pressure points massage and it was DIVINE.
+We’ve also talked about facial gua sha quite a bit but today’s post is a little different as you can use your fingertips… or a jade roller if you’d like.
 This type of massage all about acupressure, and stimulating the pressure points on your face!

 Today we are going to talk about where your facial pressure points are and what their benefits are… plus how you can give yourself a quick facial pressure point massage!
 I remember being little and watching my mom massage her temples when she was congested or stressed out but there is so much more you that you can do.
 It’s amazing how much doing this one small step can accomplish: from improving circulation and relieving stress to helping with lymphatic drainage and even improving skin problems, fine lines, and wrinkles!
 Yes please.